 - Potentially your insurance and liability in the event of an incident

 - Ability to access restaurants and consumers.

-When the system detects you are regularity driving faster than bicycle can do, there is a possibility that Uber will temporarily deactivate your account and require you to update your documents with additional requirements for motorbike or cars.
+When the system detects you are regularly driving faster than a bicycle can do, there is a possibility that Uber will temporarily deactivate your account and require you to update your documents with additional requirements for motorbike or cars.
 The following are examples of warning messages that you might receive.

 Our systems have consistently detected the use of the incorrect vehicle type to complete deliveries.
 Unfortunately, your access to the Uber app has been temporarily removed.